kriskowal/q/README.md

 ```

 If ``promiseMeSomething`` returns a promise that gets fulfilled later
-with a return value, the first function (the value handler) will be
+with a return value, the first function (the fulfillment handler) will be
 called with the value.
 However, if the ``promiseMeSomething`` function
 gets rejected later by a thrown exception, the second function (the
-error handler) will be called with the error.
+rejection handler) will be called with the exception.

 Note that resolution of a promise is always asynchronous: that is, the
-value or error handler will always be called in the next turn of the
+fulfillment or rejection handler will always be called in the next turn of the
 event loop (i.e. `process.nextTick` in Node).
 This gives you a nice
 guarantee when mentally tracing the flow of your code, namely that
 ``then`` will always return before either handler is executed.